csvpath/csvpath/README.md

         <td>
             <li/> `@weather="cloudy"`
             <li/> `count(@weather=="sunny")`
-            <li/> `@weather`
             <li/> `#summer==@weather`

-#1 is an assignment that sets the variable and returns True. #2 is an argument used as a test in a way that is specific to the function. #3 is an existence test. #4 is a test.
+#1 is an assignment that sets the variable and returns True. #2 is an argument used as a test in a way that is specific to the function. #4 is a test.
         </td>
     </tr>
     <tr>
         <td>Header   </td>
         <td>Value     </td>
-        <td>A True/False existence test when used alone, otherwise calculated</td>
+        <td>Calculated</td>
         <td>A # followed by a name or integer.
 The name references a value in line 0, the header
  row.
 A number references a column by the 0-based column order.   </td>
         <td>